vjaykrsna/gsconnect-mount-manager/README.md

 4. Test thoroughly before committing
 5. Submit a pull request

+## Acknowledgements

+This project was originally based on the work of [fjueic/gsconnect-mount-manager](https://github.com/fjueic/gsconnect-mount-manager).
+While it has since undergone significant changes, the initial inspiration and foundation are gratefully acknowledged.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.